mikerst/mikethomas.design/src/work/accessibility-audit-guidelines.md

 ### What worked

 - As a result of our robust and thorough processes, we were able to identify and deploy solutions to dozens of accessibility issues that in some cases took us to AAA compliance.
-- Our team also had other projects and responsibilities to juggle, and we are able to target deploying a11y improvements alongside other strategically relent work.
+- Our team also had other projects and responsibilities to juggle, and we are able to target deploying a11y improvements alongside other strategically relevant work.
 - I was able to help the business arrive at a set of processes that could help the team maintain standards with as little impact on existing workflows as possible.
 - We met our contractual requirements.
 - In some cases, solving accessibility issues led to more general improvements for all audiences.